Artificial Intelligence in the Hiring Process

 *By submitting this assessment, I acknowledge that I have read, understood and accept the confidentiality and integrity terms outlined above.
 I certify that I have completed this assessment independently without external assistance, and that I have neither plagiarized nor used AI.
 I understand the potential consequences to my application if I fail to comply with these requirements.

-How can we detect the unauthorized use of AI by candidates?
+Other ways to detect the unauthorized use of AI by candidates

 Be on the lookout for the following signs (not proof) that AI may have been used:

-What should you do if unauthorized use is detected?
+What to do if unauthorized use of AI is detected

 Concerns that a candidate has cheated or failed to comply with assessment instructions may be investigated as improper conduct.